MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-error-8240.md

    > [!NOTE]
    > In this command, \<*DomainName*> represents the name of the domain of the new GC.

-   If you can't query GC record in DNS, check the value of the **isGlobalCatalogReady** attribute.
-To do this, do one of the following:
+   If you can't query a GC record in DNS, check the value of the **isGlobalCatalogReady** attribute.
+To do this, perform one of the following actions:

       - Open a PowerShell Command Prompt window, and then run the following command: